binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter3.md

 We have covered the people aspects, along with exploitation techniques of Weak Password Strategies, in the People chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com/)

-We have covered the technical aspects of password strategies in the [Review Password Strategies](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) subsection of the VPS chapter
+We have covered the technical aspects of password strategies in the [Review Password Strategies](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) subsection of the VPS chapter in [Holistic Info-Sec for Web Developers, Fascicle 1](https://f1.holisticinfosecforwebdevelopers.com/)

 #### Additional Tooling {#cloud-countermeasures-aws-additional-tooling}